ga4gh/data-security/AAI/AAIConnectProfile.md

         (i.e. must have a `jwks_uri` as required that’s reachable by a Claim Clearinghouse)

-3. Broker MUST support public-facing `/token` endpoint or `/userinfo` endpoint.
+3. Broker MUST support a Token Endpoint or UserInfo Endpoint.

-    1. The `/token` endpoint SHOULD be used for passport visa claims in preference to `/userinfo`.
+    1. The Token Endpoint SHOULD be used for passport visa claims in preference to the UserInfo Endpoint.

-    1. When presented with a valid access token, the endpoint MUST return claims in the specified
+    2. When presented with a valid access token, the endpoint MUST return claims in the specified
         [Format]
        (#claims-sent-to-data-holder-by-a-broker-via-token-or-userinfo) using
         either an `application/json` or `application/jwt` encoding.

-    2. The Broker MUST include the claims_parameter_supported in the discovery service to indicate whether or not the Broker supports the [OIDC claims request parameter](https://openid.net/specs/openid-connect-core-1_0.html#ClaimsParameter) on `/userinfo` to subset which claim information will be returned.
+    3. The Broker MUST include the claims_parameter_supported in the discovery service to indicate whether or not the Broker supports the [OIDC claims request parameter](https://openid.net/specs/openid-connect-core-1_0.html#ClaimsParameter) on UserInfo to subset which claim information will be returned.
 If the Broker does not support the OIDC claims request parameter, then all claim information for the provided scopes eligible for release to the requester MUST be returned.

+4. Broker MAY support a Token Exchange endpoint.
+If implemented, it MUST behave as described for passport issuance in [Conformance For Passport Issuers](#conformance-for-passport-issuers).

-4. Broker MUST provide protection against attacks as outlined in [RFC 6819](https://tools.ietf.org/html/rfc6819).
+5. Broker MUST provide protection against attacks as outlined in [RFC 6819](https://tools.ietf.org/html/rfc6819).

-5. The user represented by the identity of the access token MUST have agreed to release claims related to the requested scopes as part of generating tokens that can expose GA4GH Claims that represent user data or permissions.
+6. The user represented by the identity of the access token MUST have agreed to release claims related to the requested scopes as part of generating tokens that can expose GA4GH Claims that represent user data or permissions.
     Brokers MUST adhere to